MicrosoftDocs/azure-devops-docs/docs/work/backlogs/remove-delete-work-items.md

 # [Command Line](#tab/command-line)

-::: moniker range="vsts"
+::: moniker range=">tfs-2018"
-Deleting work items from the command line isn't a supported feature for VSTS
+Deleting work items from the command line is deprecated for TFS 2018.2 and later versions, and not supported for VSTS.
 ::: moniker-end

 ::: moniker range=">= tfs-2013 <= tfs-2018"